 After summarizing the one satisfaction rule, the Court turned its attention on whether that rule precluded the plaintiff’s malpractice claims against Mercy.
 According to the Court, the answer to this question would depend on whether the settlement in the auto tort case compensated the plaintiff for all her injuries, including those related to the alleged malpractice at Mercy Hospital.

-In the Court’s opinion, the records from plaintiff’s auto tort case clearly indicated that her settlement with State Farm in that case covered all of the post-accident injuries she was claiming in the malpractice case against Mercy.
-Specifically, the auto tort settlement compensated plaintiff for injuries related to the botched PICC line insertion at issue in the case against Mercy.
-In fact, plaintiff and her attorneys made a very clear point in the auto tort case that the PICC line incident was causally related to the auto accident and that plaintiff was seeking damages for that as well.
+In the Court’s opinion, the records from the plaintiff’s auto tort case clearly indicated that her settlement with State Farm, in that case, covered all the post-accident injuries she was claiming in the malpractice case against Mercy.
+Specifically, the auto tort settlement compensated the plaintiff for injuries related to the botched PICC line insertion at issue in the case against Mercy.
+In fact, the plaintiff and her attorneys made a very clear point in the auto tort case that the PICC line incident was causally related to the auto accident and that plaintiff was also seeking damages for that.
 This led the Court to conclude that plaintiff’s settlement of the auto tort case covered the same injuries claimed in her malpractice case against Mercy.
-Therefore the claims against Mercy were properly barred.
+Therefore, the claims against Mercy were properly barred.

 Notes and Comments

-The end result of this case feels a bit unfair.
-The plaintiff in this case clearly sustained some very serious injuries as a result of a car accident that was not her fault.
+The case’s end result feels a bit unfair.
+The plaintiff in this case clearly sustained some very serious injuries because of a car accident that was not her fault.
 Even before the staff at Mercy botched her PICC line insertion, the plaintiff’s injuries were almost certainly worth several hundred thousand.
 The subsequent damage to her artery from the PICC line probably doubled the potential value of her case.
-Yet in the end, she only gets $150,000 from State Farm and the at-fault driver.
+Yet, in the end, she only gets $150,000 from State Farm and the at-fault driver.

 Was a different litigation strategy warranted?
-It is hard to say without knowing all of the facts.
-What we do know is that Plaintiff originally filed her auto tort case against State Farm a year before the reconstruction surgery and botched PICC line incident at Mercy.
-At that point plaintiff’s counsel arguably could have made a deliberate effort to limit the scope of the auto tort case only to the original accident-related damages.
+It is hard to say without knowing all the facts.
+What we know is that Plaintiff originally filed her auto tort case against State Farm a year before the reconstruction surgery and botched PICC line incident at Mercy.
+At that point plaintiff’s counsel arguably could have attempted to limit the scope of the auto tort case only to the original accident-related damages.
 Based on this opinion, it seems that would have made a difference.
-It is really silly and it defies common sense.
+It is really silly, and it defies common sense.
 But that seems to be the law.

-I don’t know who was the lawyer and I certainly don’t know all of the facts that went into his or her thinking.
-It could be that it was the smartest move given the uncertainty of the scope of the injury or the weakness of the malpractice case.
+I don’t know who was the lawyer and I don’t know all the facts that went into his or her thinking.
+Maybe it was the smartest move given the uncertainty of the scope of the injury or the weakness of the malpractice case.
 Maybe the case was worth $25,000 without throwing in the PICC line issues.
-Certainly, PICC line malpractice cases are few and far between for a reason — they are really tough claims.
-But in this case, the decision to bundle all of the claims at the doorstep of the crash was fatal to the subsequent malpractice claim.
+Certainly, PICC line malpractice cases are few and far between for a reason — they are very tough claims.
+But in this case, the decision to bundle all the claims at the doorstep of the crash was fatal to the subsequent malpractice claim.